withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 Note that Astro's image integration does not include any default configuration for image properties, so each individual image component should contain any necessary attributes directly.
 Alternatively, you can [create custom Astro image components](/en/guides/images/#setting-default-values) for reusable image defaults.

-THESE ARE ALL STILL GATSBY EXAMPLES

 ## Examples from Nextjs

-Here are some example of converting files from Next's Blog Starter into their corresponding Astro files.
+Here are some example of converting files from Next's example templates into their corresponding Astro files.

-### Convert Next `layout.js` to Astro
+### STILL GATSBY Convert Next `layout.js` to Astro

 Convert the main page layout (`layout.js`) to `src/layouts/Layout.astro` which receives props from pages on your site.